CliMA/Oceananigans.jl/docs/src/model_setup/tracers.md

 # Tracers

 The tracers to be advected around can be specified via a list of symbols.
-By default the model doesn't evolves any tracer.
+By default the model doesn't evolve any tracer.

 ```@meta